-But that one moment when you realise you hold the power to change your life doesn't have to come in the form of a pantsuit.
-Our VICE offices around the world asked women between the ages of 16 and 55 about the moment in their lives they felt powerful for the first time.
+So in order to combat this depressing reality, our VICE offices around the world asked women between the ages of 16 and 55 about the moment in their lives they felt most powerful.

 TANIA, 16, SPAIN